lacoseismic/nshmp-haz/etc/examples/6-enhanced-output/README.md

 While mean hazard is of broad interest, it can be useful to preserve individual components of a total curve, particularly with more complex models.
-Execute the following to write curves for each source type and ground motion model (GMM) used in the 2018 NSHM (cloned in the previous example):
+Execute the following to write curves for each source type and ground motion model (GMM) used in the CONUS NSHM (cloned in the previous example):

 ```Shell